5jt/dyalog-cookbook/manuscript/01-Introduction.md

-*[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to put together an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executeabe file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet) *[MD]: File with the extension 'md' that contains markdown *[CHM]: Executable file with the extension 'chm' that contains Windows Help(Compiled Help)
+*[INI]: File with the extension 'ini' containing configuration data *[DYAPP]: File with the extension 'dyapp' that contains 'Load' and 'Run' commands in order to put together an APL application *[EXE]: Executable file with the extension 'exe' *[BAT]: Executable file that contains batch commands *[CSS]: File that contains layout definitions (Cascading Style Sheet) *[MD]: File with the extension 'md' that contains markdown *[CHM]: Executable file with the extension 'chm' that contains Windows Help(Compiled Help)